bbauska/W3Cx-3of5/README.md

 </html>
 ```

-Click \"start recording\", then press the play button on the video element on the right of the app.
-You can also click the \"download\" button to download a .webm file, playable offline with a media player such as [VLC](https://www.videolan.org/) or online in a Web page with the \<video\> element.
+Click "start recording", then press the play button on the video element on the right of the app.
+You can also click the "download" button to download a .webm file, playable offline with a media player such as [VLC](https://www.videolan.org/) or online in a Web page with the <video> element.

 <h4>Five steps are needed to use the mediaRecorder object</h4>